Supermassive Black Hole Growth in Massive Galaxies at Cosmic Dawn: Results

 A common feature seen in all (super-)Eddington limited simulations that use our fiducial stellar feedback model but do not have AGN feedback is that there is a consistent suppression in the exponential growth timescale by a factor

 where $I(t)$ is an indicator function that can be written as

-We find the suppression factor to be $\alpha \approx 0.5$ for our fiducial ISM model.
+We find the suppression factor (akin to the duty cycle of the AGN) to be $\alpha \approx 0.5$ for our fiducial ISM model.
 This implies that the SMBH spends nearly the same amount of time in the starvation mode as it does in the feast mode.
 The accretion rate in the bursty accretion epoch can be simply described then as $\dot{M}_{\rm acc} \approx \alpha \lambda_{\rm edd.}\dot{M}_{\rm edd.}$ in the absence of AGN feedback.

 We show that the suppression factor depends sensitively on the conditions of the ISM by showing the mass evolution of the SMBH in the same MDG but instead with the low stellar feedback model.
 In the low stellar feedback model early-type stellar feedback is turned off so that SNe are only injecting momentum into the gas.
 In the low stellar feedback model the ISM does not contain hot-diffuse patches so the density in the nuclear environment is sustained at $n_{\rm H} \sim 10^3 \; \rm cm^{-3}$.
 This environment allows the SMBH to steadily grow at a maximal accretion rate until it surpasses $M^{\rm cool}_{\rm sink,crit} \sim 10^8 \; \rm M_\odot$ (see equation \ref{eq:Mcool}) which means the SMBH is in the feast mode the entire duration of the simulation ($\alpha = 1$).
 In Fig.~\ref{fig:SMBH_mass_vs_time}, we compare the projected density field in the vicinity of the sink sphere to illuminate this description.
 At early times ($t \lesssim 300 \; \rm Myr$) there is no significant difference between stellar feedback models and the cold-dense gas is smoothly varying within the nuclear region.
 At late times ($t \sim 500 \; \rm Myr$) there are significant differences in the nuclear region of the ISM between the low and fiducial stellar feedback models.
 The gas density in the fiducial stellar feedback model is patchy with high density contrast between ISM phases while the gas density in the low stellar feedback model is more reminiscent of early times.